kivy/kivy/doc/sources/gsoc.rst

   Description:
-    An iOS interface for building a app for the app store based on the idea of Python for Android, https://github.com/kivy/python-for-android in order to improve on kivy-ios.
+    An iOS interface for building a app for the app store based on the idea of Python for android, https://github.com/kivy/python-for-android in order to improve on kivy-ios.
   Current state:
     kivy ios achieves this but in a more restricted monolith manner.
 We'd like to